boredazfcuk/docker-icloudpd/README.md

 # docker-icloudpd
 An Alpine Linux Docker container for ndbroadbent's iCloud Photos Downloader

-Now on Docker Hub: https://hub.docker.com/r/boredazfcuk/icloudpd

-## Major changes this version.
-All variable names have changed so you'll need to re-create your container...
-Sorry, it's grown so large i needed something a little more descriptive

-## Change log now added to keep track of updates

 ## MANDATORY ENVIRONMENT VARIABLES

 apple_id: This is the Apple ID for the account you want to download files for